Blog Layout

 • We can build fully built-out dashboards, synopsis reports, and more.

-13. Are you a consultant that’s going to tell me what to do, or are you going to actually do it?
+13. Are you a consultant that will tell me what to do, or will you actually do it?

 While part of our onboarding process is much like management consulting, we also provide a discovery, design, and implementation stage.
 We differ from a management consulting firm because we essentially own the execution and progress of your strategies month after month for years.
 Basically, we take ownership, we back you up, and we ensure success.

-14. I’m a small business, do I need these capabilities?
+14. I’m a startup, do I need startup accounting services and FP&A?

-You don’t really need the capabilities, but we are able to benefit small businesses in a number of ways.
-If you have trouble understanding where you are making money and losing it, understanding your cash flow, marketing for profit, or how to pay employees for performance, then the capabilities that we provide will help you improve your abilities and understanding in those areas.
+You don’t need the capabilities, but we can benefit small businesses in a number of ways.
+Suppose you have trouble understanding where you are making money and losing it, understanding your cash flow, marketing for profit, or how to pay employees for performance.
+In that case, the capabilities that we provide will help you improve your abilities and understanding in those areas.
+As for startups, it is important to have a business model or annual operating plan (AOP) for capital raising and for your investor and board of director reporting.

 16. Am I going to get charged every time I pick up the phone?

-Our business model intentionally keeps our clients in mind.
+Our business model intentionally keeps our customers in mind.
 Our goal is to become an extension of your management team, fully embedded in the processes and systems of your business.
-Our pricing model already takes into account the communication needs of our clients.
+Our pricing model already takes into account the communication needs of our customers.

 In order to have full awareness and ensure that our strategies work for you, we need to be available for you when you need us.
 To meet that need, the common pricing model of FaaS firms is built around a monthly recurring revenue with a 12-month commitment and limited set-up fees.